Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 That sounds simple, but when you get to the store there are many blues, reds, and yellows; it can get quite overwhelming.
 If you paint landscapes or figures you may need different colors, but overall I’d recommend starting from primaries that are not too opaque.
 Look for paint colors that are more transparent, they will be a little easier to mix.

 Many brands have the degree of opacity vs, transparency indicated on the tube.
 I give preference to the more transparent hues.

-To keep your brushes in good shape make sure you clean them thoroughly after each painting session, rinsing well, and laying them flat to dry.
+Keep your brushes in good shape by cleaning them thoroughly after each painting session, rinsing well, and laying them flat to dry.

 It is OK to paint with oil over acrylic, but you cannot paint with acrylic over oil.

 You’ll need a palette on which you mix your oil paint.
 This can be made of wood, glass, plastic, or paper.
 Non-porous surfaces are easier to clean afterward.

 Many artists use a glass palette or a butcher plate with raised edges.
 They are very sleek and make cleanup easy.
 I like to use a Mijello airtight palette, and sometimes I use a convenient disposable paper palette.

 The airtight palette keeps the paint wet for a few days and makes it easy to transport the paint even after it has been squeezed out.

 Use a palette knife to mix big amounts of paint.
 Mixing a lot of paint using a brush, fills the base of the bristles with paint and makes it very hard to clean.
 Paint residue in that area causes the brush to spread out and lose its shape.